-PARENT/GUARDIAN-TEACHER CONFERENCES
+PARENT/GUARDIAN TEACHER CONFERENCES

 Teachers will provide opportunities for at least two parent/guardian-teacher conferences during the school year.
+Winter conferences for the middle school program are offered to families if the teacher, student, or parent has a concern or requests a conference.
 The first conference is to discuss goals for the year and the second conference is to discuss progress toward meeting those goals.
 Elementary school parents/guardians will receive their child's progress report during each conference and at the end of the year.
 Middle school parents will receive both mid-trimester progress reports and report cards by mail.
-On the days that conferences are scheduled, an early student dismissal may be instituted.
+On the days those conferences are scheduled, an early student dismissal may be instituted.
 Notices will be sent home concerning the schedule.